DEEPX-AI/PaddleOCR-deepx/deploy/docker/fastapi/docs/MODEL_PATHS_EXPLANATION.md

 # PP-OCR V5 Model Path Configuration Guide

 ## Overview
-PaddleOCR FastAPI service can select between mobile and server models using the `USE_MOBILE` environment variable.
+PaddleOCR FastAPI service can select between mobile and server models using the `USE_MOBILE` environment variable. **Mobile models are used by default** for better performance on edge devices.
+You can switch to server models using `--use-server` option or by setting `USE_MOBILE=false`.

 ## Model Download Location